aknandi/disaggregation/README.md

 ## Model fitting

-Function fit_model takes data structure returned by prepare_data and fits a TMB disaggregation model.
+Function disag_model takes data structure returned by prepare_data and fits a TMB disaggregation model.
 Here you can specify priors, likelihood function, link function and whether to include a field or iid effect (default includes both)

 ```R
 model_result <- disag_model(data_for_model,